firedev/firedev.github.io/_posts/2015-06-16-refactoring-with-map-pluck-and-select-in-rails.md

 ---
 layout: post
-title:  "Refactoring using map, pluck and select in Ruby on Rails"
+title:  "Refactoring with map, pluck and select in Ruby on Rails"
 category: posts
 tags:
   - Rails